 Where can I park?

 On-site parking is available at South and West Halls (Rate: $20, unless an additional event is taking place at Staples Center or LA Live.).
 The entrance to South Hall parking is off Venice Blvd., west of Figueroa Street.
 West Hall parking entrance is on LA Live Way, north of Pico.
-Valet parking is available for the annual Preview Party on Thursday, Nov.
-20, as well as Fridays, Saturdays and Sundays of the public show for $40/day.
-The valet parking entrance is located on Figueroa Street, south of Pico Blvd.
-(South Hall side).

 Where is the main entrance?